 - Cusco to Puno: Approximately 8 hours

-The Jungle in Peru
+9. The Jungle in Peru

-The city of Cusco is the best entry point for travellers looking to spend time in the jungle and there are many companies who sell trips.
+The city of Cusco is the best entry point for travellers looking to spend time in the jungle, and there are many companies that sell trips.

-Please do some research on the ethics of companies, there are stories of mistreatment of animals by some.
+Please do some research on the ethics of companies; there are stories of mistreatment of animals by some.

-Puerto Maldonado is accessed by air and road which is the base for Madre de Dios (Reserva Nacional Tambopata and the Parque Nacional Bahuaja-Sonene) and deemed the best place to go to visit wildlife by Rough Guide.
+Puerto Maldonado is accessed by air and road, which is the base for Madre de Dios (Reserva Nacional Tambopata and the Parque Nacional Bahuaja-Sonene) and is deemed the best place to go to visit wildlife by Rough Guide.

-Cheaper options may include taking a bus from Cusco via Ollantaytambo to Quillabamba where lots of travellers go to do white water rafting on the Río Urubamba.
+Cheaper options may include taking a bus from Cusco via Ollantaytambo to Quillabamba, where lots of travellers go to do white water rafting on the Río Urubamba.

-According to Go2Peru, Iquitos is the world’s largest city that cannot be reached by road!
+According to Go2Peru, Iquitos is the world’s largest city, which cannot be reached by road!
 Iquitos can be reached by plane, LAN, Peruvian Airlines, and Star Peru fly daily.

-Naturally, there are lots of scams so choose your company wisely.
+Naturally, there are lots of scams, so choose your company wisely.
 It is cheaper to go to the rainforest via Bolivia.

-- Recommended nights stay: Depends on excursions –> unless priority Peru highlights, I’d skip this on a 14 day Peru itinerary
+- Recommended nights stay: Depends on excursions --> unless priority Peru highlights, I’d skip this on a 14-day Peru itinerary

 - Cusco to Puerto Maldonado: Approximately 1-hour flight